kevinalmansa/kevinalmansa.github.io/_posts/2017-7-13-DLL-Proxying.md

-When studying the PE Executable Format, I ran into an explanation of how the computer worm Stuxnet used a technique known as DLL Proxying, which is made possible by a PE technique called Forward Exports.
-DLL Proxying was used in Stuxnet’s attack phase to control and monitor communication to PLCs, specifically targeting the centrifuge rotors at a too-low or too-high frequency.
+When studying the PE Executable Format, I ran into an explanation of how the computer worm Stuxnet used a technique known as DLL Proxying, which is made possible by a PE feature called *Forward Exports*.
+DLL Proxying was used in Stuxnet’s attack phase to control and monitor communication to Programmable Logic Controllers (PLCs), specifically targeting the centrifuge rotors at a too-low or too-high frequency.
 The study of Stuxnet is fascinating on its own, I deeply encourage readers to read more at:
 [The Stuxnet Worm](https://www2.cs.arizona.edu/~collberg/Teaching/466-566/2012/Resources/presentations/2012/topic9-final/report.pdf).

 Absolutely fascinated by how Stuxnet used DLL Proxying in its attack phase, I